Tina Romero

-Tina Romero (born Tina Romero Alcázar, August 14, 1949) is an American actress.
+Tina Romero (born Tina Romero Alcázar, August 14, 1949) is an American-Mexican actress.
 A native of New York City, Romero moved to Mexico in her youth, and later established a career there as an actress.
 Her early film roles included The Divine Caste (1973) and the title character in the horror film Alucarda (1977).
-She has also appeared in American films, including Missing (1982), opposite Sissy Spacek and Jack Lemmon.
+She has also appeared in U.S. films, including Missing (1982), opposite Sissy Spacek and Jack Lemmon.